AIM-Harvard/SlicerRadiomics/README.md

 # Build instructions

-In order to build this extension, beyond having a version of Slicer built from source.
+In order to build this extension, you need to have a version of Slicer built from source.
 You can build Slicer following [the instructions](https://www.slicer.org/wiki/Documentation/Nightly/Developers/Build_Instructions).
 Once you have done that, all you need to do are the following steps: